intel/llvm/sycl/doc/KernelProgramCache.md

 The `KernelProgramCache` is essentially a pair of maps as described above.

 ### When does the cache come at work?

-The cache is used when one submits a kernel for execution or builds program or with SYCL API.
+The cache is used when one submits a kernel for execution or builds program with SYCL API.
 That means that the cache works when either user explicitly calls `program::build_with_kernel_type<>()`/`program::get_kernel<>()` methods or SYCL RT builds a program or gets the required kernel as needed during application execution.
 Cacheability of an object can be tested with